How to React to an Infidelity?

 5. A permanent separation

 It’s unavoidable and understandable.
-Infidelity is a betrayal of the commitment to the covenant of intimacy between two people.
-It is an offense to our feelings and an attack on our self-esteem and personal balance.
-Not all people are able to offer forgiveness, and not all people deserve such forgiveness.
-More often than not, infidelity leads to a broken relationship.
+Infidelity is a betrayal.
+It’s an offense to our feelings and an attack on our self-esteem and personal balance.
+Not all people are able to offer forgiveness and not all people deserve to be forgiven.
+More often than not, infidelity leads to a breakup.

-But what is the best option after infidelity?
+But what’s the best option after an infidelity?

-There is no one option that is the best or the worst.
+There’s no best or worst option.
 The best option is one that gives us emotional balance and tranquility.
-The wounds of infidelity are not forgotten with time and almost never heal.
-We can attempt reconciliation, but the fear will always be there.
-Forgiveness is always therapeutic, that we know, but sometimes it is not for everyone, what is most important is a healthy break and our own recovery.
+The wounds of infidelity aren’t forgotten with time and almost never heal.
+We can attempt reconciliation, but we’ll always be afraid it will happen again.
+Forgiveness is always therapeutic but sometimes it isn’t for everyone.

-But if you consider the betrayal as a one-time occurrence and you think it will not happen again, go ahead.
+But if you consider the betrayal a one-time occurrence and you think it won’t happen again, go ahead.
 Everyone deserves a second chance, but the other person must work hard and prove their sincere affection and genuine repentance.

-Forgive if you are able to and if you think you will continue the relationship.
-But if your self-esteem is fragmented and you feel your heart is too broken to move on, set distances and end the relationship with the one that did you damage.
-Now is the time to recover, to get up again and look to the horizon with hope.
+Forgive if you’re able to and if you think you’ll continue the relationship.
+But if your self-esteem is fragmented and you feel your heart is too broken to move on, set distances and end the relationship.
+Now is the time to recover, get up again, and look to the horizon with hope.